How to Access Property Records in Vermont

 Vermont views land and property records the same.
 In fact, in most cases, they refer to property records as land records, which are recorded, filed, and maintained at the town clerk's office.
 The Vermont Secretary of State has more information on that.

-Types of Property Records
+Types of Property Records in Vermont

 Property records come in many different forms.
 When examining records, you should get all types to cover all your bases.
 Records may be acquired from different offices and agencies.
 The most common types of property records in Vermont are as follows: